The Wasserstein-Fourier Distance for Stationary Time Series: A geodesic path between two times series

 \subsection{Definition of the interpolant}

-We then define a geodesic path from series $x_1$ to $x_2$ using the proposed WF distance and an extension of the McCann's interpolant, namely a constant-speed Wasserstein geodesic given by \cite[Theorem 7.2.2.]{ambrosio2008gradient}, between their respective NPSDs.
-To construct this WF path between time series, we proceed as follows: \begin{enumerate} \item[(i)] embed signals $x_1$ and $x_2$ into the frequency domain by computing their NPSDs $s_1$ and $s_2$ according to eq.~\eqref{eq:def_npsd}, \item[(ii)] compute a constant-speed geodesic $(g_{\gamma})_{{\gamma}\in [0,1]}$ between $s_1$ and $s_2$ as
+Using the proposed WF distance and an extension of the McCann's interpolant, namely a constant-speed Wasserstein geodesic \cite[Theorem 7.2.2.]{ambrosio2008gradient}, we construct the WF-interpolant between time series $x_1$ to $x_2$ as follows: \begin{enumerate} \item[(i)] embed signals $x_1$ and $x_2$ into the frequency domain by computing their NPSDs $s_1$ and $s_2$ according to eq.~\eqref{eq:def_npsd}, \item[(ii)] compute a constant-speed geodesic $(g_{\gamma})_{{\gamma}\in [0,1]}$ between $s_1$ and $s_2$ as

 where for $u,v\in\R,\ p_{\gamma}(u,v) = (1-\gamma)u+\gamma v \in\R$; $\pi^{\ast}$ is an optimal transport plan in eq.~\eqref{def:OT} between $s_1$ and $s_2$; and $\#$ is the pushforward operator.
 In other words, for any continuous function $h:\R\to\R$,